Atiak Sugar Factory: Location

-3°25'05.0"N, 32°07'52.0"E (Latitude:3.418056; Longitude:32.131111).

 Overview

-The new sugar factory, has a capacity to crush 1650 tonne of raw cane daily, producing 66000 tonne of powder sugar annually.
+The factory has the capacity to crush 1650 tonne of raw sugar cane daily, producing 66000 tonne of powder sugar annually.
 Commissioning of the factory was expected in May 2016, with first distribution of sugar planned for June 2017.
 The factory will employ over 1,500 people and has contracted with over 5,000 out-growers.
 The owners of the company have established a working relationship with Gulu Women Entrepreneurs Association Limited (GWEAL), whose objective is to develop Northern Uganda.

 In July 2017, the government of Uganda extended a credit facility of US$17.4 million (approx. USh62.65 billion) to Horyal Investments Holding Company Limited, the owner of Atiak Sugar Factory.
 The loan, according to Uganda's finance minister will help Horyal to finish construction, procure the sugar-manufacturing machinery and start sugar production.
 Amina Hersi Moghe, the Chief Executive Officer of Horyal, says the credit will "provide support to sugarcane out growers, offset the balance of procuring machines and restructure their loan period with DFCU Bank".
 A new commissioning date has been pushed to June 2019.